nadavyayon/Intensify3D/Readme.md

 Clone or Download the source code, set the MATLAB_Code directory as the current working directory add to path and run file:  User_GUI_Intensify3D.m

+Alternatively, there is a complied version (Intensify3D_V2_0_Plus_Installer_web) that can work for users that don't have a MATLAB licence or are looking for a standalone version.
+Please note that this intaller will  download about ~2Gb of libabries needed to run during the installation process.

 Follow instruction bellow as well as test data instructions.
 ## Graphical user interface (GUI) Manual.